tomomilove/tomomilove.github.io/english_story.md

 John: Oh I remember it now!

 Alice: Thank you Lee, helpful as always.
 Everyone, let’s keep an eye out for it.

+## Chapter 29
+## Tanaka’s old sword

+As we travel through the forest, we encounter monsters that we have to fight.
+After a fight with a particularly strong owl monster, Tanaka pulls me aside.

+Tanaka: Alice, a word!

+Alice: Yes?

+Tanaka: About your sword…

+The sword I am using used to belong to Tanaka, long ago, back when she was a hero.
+She gave it to me after I succeeded her as our town’s hero.

+Tanaka: Alice, you are very skilled with that sword.
+However, you haven’t been using that sword’s full power, you know.

+Alice: Full power?
+What do you mean?

+Tanaka: That sword is magic.
+It can conjure fire, ice, and electricity.
+You should try it.

+Alice: Uh, how do I do that?

+Tanaka: It’s a secret.

+Alice: Uh, a secret?
+You’re not going to tell me?

+Tanaka: Actually, I just forgot.
+Maybe try concentrating really hard or something?

+Alice: You forgot…?

+Anyway, I give it my best try, focusing my thoughts onto the sword.
+Suddenly, ice bursts from the sword in a small explosion.

+Tanaka: Woohoo, nice job Alice!

+Alice: I can’t seem to make fire or electricity.
+Only ice…

+Tanaka: Maybe because your heart is just ice?

+Alice: H-hey!

+Tanaka: Anyway, it’s a good start for now!
+I hope the ice power serves you well!